JasonRawlins/Gedcom/README.md

 	public string PLAC; // Place
 }

-The Gedcom data format allows for any number of arbitrary records to be created like this.
 This results in a very weakly-typed data structure.
 Empty strings, nulls, and undefined properties are all common and must be handled correctly.

 The next most primitive class in Gedcom.NET is a Record.
 A record contains any number of parsed Gedcom lines.
 It has three properties: Level, Tag, Value.
 It also contains a child Record structure